alfatpololo/damn-chat-frontend-deploy/README.md

 <!-- About The Project -->
 ## About The Project
-Whirlpool was made based on Telegram.
-Just like its role model, Whirlpool is a real time chatting app which allows users to chit-chat with their friends.
-You can change how your profile looks by editing your account info, show the world how you feel right now with customizable bio and lastly share your story with your beloved ones anytime in a day.
+Telegram Chat is a real-time app for one-on-one and group chat that enables users to register for chats with all other people, this application uses the PERN (PostgreSQL, ExpressJs, ReactJs, NodeJs) stack and also socket.io technology.

 ### Built With
 This app was built with some technologies below: